nahidulhasan/solid-principles/README.md

 echo $obj->calculate($circle);
 ```

-If we want to calculate the area for Square we have to modify calculate method in AreaCalculator class.
+If we want to calculate the area for Square we have to modify calculate method in
+ AreaCalculator class.
 It breaks the open-closed principle.
-According to this principle, we can not modify we can extend.
-So How we fix this problem see the following code :
+According to this principle,
+ we can not modify we can extend.
+So How we can fix this problem, please see the following code :

 ```php